The Core Mandate: A New Digital Social Contract

 Instead, Category 1 services must:

 - State their policy: Clearly define in their terms of service how they handle such content.
+This must be specific and easy for users to understand.

 - Provide user tools: Offer robust, easy-to-use functions that allow adult users to filter this content out of their feeds if they choose.
+This could be a "sensitive content" filter or more granular controls.

 - Apply policies consistently: Enforce their own terms of service fairly for all users.
+This aims to prevent arbitrary moderation where similar content is treated differently depending on the user who posted it.

 Ofcom's Role: The New Digital Sheriff